pstroe/chartering-new-realms-2024/chapter1.md

 #We will write this in the end

 ## Introduction
 Scholars spend many hours on preprocessing raw data into structured collections that suit their needs {cite:p}`chen_2023`.
 This process is time and resource intensive, especially when dealing with natural language.
 Considering the current trend in the digital humanities away from big data towards massive data, the questions of making data Findable, Accessible, Interoperable, and Reusable {cite:p}`wilkinson_2016` have become a focus area of constructing data collections {cite:p}`ide_2003, könig_2021`.
-An attempt at making data accessible, interoprable, and reusable can be found in the Text Encoding Initiative, TEI {cite:p}`burnard_2013`.
+An attempt at making data findable, accessible, interoprable, and reusable can be found in the Text Encoding Initiative, TEI {cite:p}`burnard_2013`.
 In this chapter, we propose an approach to the construction of structured data collections with the assistance of Large Language Models, LLMs, to reduce the amount of human labour invested in preprocessing, using the ParlaMint schema, an interoperable TEI XML schema for transcripts of parliamentary proceedings.
 This approach could be promising in cases where there is much raw data but it is not accessible in any coherent structure, as is the case, for example, for the variations of South African English {cite:p}`barnard_2014, jeffery_2003, pienaar_2011`.
 One such source of raw data are the South African parliamentary proceedings.
 The South African Parliament supplies transcripts of its parliamentary proceedings online, and whilst attempts have been made to structure this data into the ParliMint schema, the attempt has been labour-intensive and performed on a small scale {cite:p}`ogrodniczuk_2024`.
 This chapter shall thus attempt to propose an approach to format the parliamentary proceedings into an interoperable XML schema, by employing the aid of different LLMs without the use of industrial strength hardware.

 ## Relevant Literature
 >Parliamentary proceedings (PP) are a rich source of data used by e.g. scholars in historiography, sociology, political science, linguistics, economics and economic history.
 As opposed to sources of most other language corpora, PP are not subject to copyright or personal privacy protections, and are typically available online thus making them ideal for compilation into corpora and open distribution.
 For these reasons many countries have already produced PP corpora, but each typically in their own encoding, thus limiting their comparability and utilisation in a multilingual setting.